Syracuse Deputy Mayor Owens among five to be honored by Upstate at Black History Month celebration Feb. 13

-Owens has worked for more than 30 years in the fields of housing, community development, human services
+Owens has worked for more than 30 years in the fields of housing, community development, human services and government.

 In her current position of deputy mayor, Owens oversees city programs and services that address quality of life in our community, including Neighborhood and Business Development and Parks and Recreation, as well as the Police and Fire Departments.
 Owens also serves as chief of staff to the Mayor.
 Prior to this appointment, Owens served as CEO of Syracuse Model Neighborhood Facility Inc.